Dry style Wonton Noodles tossed in a dark soy sauce dressing served with wontons, braised mushrooms, and pickled green chilies.

-Wonton Noodles also known as wonton mee in Malaysia is very popular and can be found in most food courts across the country.
+Wonton Noodles also known as wonton meen in Malaysia is very popular and can be found in most food courts across the country.
 As with many rice and noodle dishes there, it is eaten throughout the day.
-Wonton noodles come in two styles.
-It can be served in a clear soup broth topped with boiled wontons and char siew (barbecue pork) or kon loh (dry style) tossed in a dark soy sauce dressing topped with char siew and a bowl of wontons in soup on the side.
+Wonton Noodles come in two styles.
+It can be served in a clear soup broth topped with boiled wontons and Char Siu (Chinese Barbecue Pork) or kon loh (dry style) tossed in a dark soy sauce dressing topped with Char Siu and a bowl of Wontons in soup on the side.
 Both styles are equally tasty and each style has its fans.

-Recently, I made some Pickled Green Chilies and Garlic and it instantly reminded me of wonton noodles.
-Fortunately, fresh wonton noodles can be easily found here at the Asian markets and I had to buy a packet of 5 bundles of noodles to make this tasty dish.
+Recently, I made some Pickled Green Chilies and Garlic and it instantly reminded me of Wonton Noodles.
+Fortunately, fresh Vonton Noodles can be easily found here at the Asian markets.
+I bought a packet of 5 bundles of noodles to make this tasty dish.

 - 6 strips bacon

 - 4 stalks choy sum (eu chai), washed, drained, and trimmed

 - 4 bundles of fresh thin egg or wonton noodles